For the more information about the air resources of the National Park Service, please visit http://www.nature.nps.gov/air/.

 They vary in size from less than four acres to over 900,000 acres.

 Some are, like Dinosaur Trackway, Connecticut.
 However, other NNLs encompass very large, diverse landscapes with many different ecological and geological features like Nipomo Dunes-Point Sal Coastal Area, California.

 Not always.
-The boundary of a NNL circumscribes the nationally significant resources but may not coincide with an administrative boundary.
+The focus of the NNL boundary is to circumscribe the nationally significant resources, and thus may or may not coincide with an administrative boundary.
 NNLs are often smaller tracts within larger national forests, national wildlife refuges, state parks, and state recreation areas.
-However, NNLs may coincide with the boundary of a federal Research Natural Area within a national forest.
-The boundaries of some state nature preserves are often congruent with the NNL boundary.
+However, NNLs may coincide with the boundaries of other designations, such as Forest Service Research Natural Areas or Bureau of Land Management Areas of Critical Environmental Concern.